DaveO-Home/embedded-acceptance-tests/public/README.md

 Normally you can also run the test bundles(dist_test) from the node express server.
 However, when switching between development karma testing and running the test(dist_test) application, some resources are not found because of the "base/dist_test" URL.
 To fix this run `gulp rebuild` from the `<bundler>/build` directory.

-Note; There was a Production build problem with __Rollup__, ES6, can-component and two-way binding.
+__Note__; There was a Production build problem with __Rollup__, ES6, can-component and two-way binding.
 The problem was fixed by re-coding the tools page selection element with a Bootstrap Dropdown Component.
 Therefore, the toolstest.js specs were also modified.

 ## Test Build